richa25rawat/Learning-/README.md

     3️⃣ Type your code --> print("Hello GitHub").
     4️⃣ Save the file on your desired location.
     5️⃣Click on the Play button ▶️ in the top-right corner of VS Code or alternatively use shortcut **Ctrl + F5** to run program without debugging.

-    If you see the message printed in your console, your system  is ready for coding!
+    ✅If you see the message printed in your console, your system  is ready for coding!✅